 a.
 Transmission Provider shall coordinate the Interconnection Facilities Study with any Affected System pursuant to Section 4.6 above.
 Transmission Provider shall utilize existing studies to the extent practicable in performing the Interconnection Facilities Study.

-Transmission Provider shall use Reasonable Efforts to complete the study and issue a draft Interconnection Facilities Study report to Interconnection Customer within ninety (90) Calendar Days where Transmission Provider is administering the Serial Interconnection Study Process, and within one hundred fifty (150) Calendar Days for all Interconnection Customers within the Cluster where the Transmission Provider is administering the Definitive Interconnection Study Process.
+Transmission Provider shall use Reasonable Efforts to complete the study and issue a draft Interconnection Facilities Study report to Interconnection Customer within ninety (90) Calendar Days where Transmission Provider is administering the Serial Interconnection Study Process or the Generation Replacement process, and within one hundred fifty (150) Calendar Days for all Interconnection Customers within the Cluster where the Transmission Provider is administering the Definitive Interconnection Study Process.

 b.
 At the request of Interconnection Customer or at any time Transmission Provider determines that it will not meet the required time frame for completing the Interconnection Facilities Study, Transmission Provider shall notify Interconnection Customer as to the schedule status of the Interconnection Facilities Study.
 If Transmission Provider is unable to complete the Interconnection Facilities Study and issue a draft Interconnection Facilities Study report within the time required, it shall notify Interconnection Customer and provide an estimated completion date and an explanation of the reasons why additional time is required.